aniket7r/Inbox.ai/README.md

     BullMQ handles the scheduling of email checks and response tasks.
 You can adjust the frequency and behavior of these tasks within the codebase.

+### Custom Middleware: Encryption of Access Keys

+To secure sensitive information such as `access_key` and other authentication tokens, a custom middleware (`middleware/middleware.ts`) has been added.
+This middleware ensures that these keys are encrypted using crypto before they are stored or processed.
+The encryption helps protect confidential data from unauthorized access, maintaining a secure environment throughout the application.

+-   The middleware is automatically applied to requests that involve storing or retrieving access keys, ensuring that sensitive information is never exposed or stored in plain text.

 ### Project Structure

 bash